panicmechanic/ZMD/Readme.md

 - Paralyze still lets you hit first few turns
 - Paralyze is tripled when lightning goes off and you are paralyzed
 - Poison is being appended more than once.
 Something in add_effect() or roll_for_effect().
 Debug it.
-- lightning mutation blue colour doesn't stay when you move but does when you pass with '5'

 - Add a slice in half effect that colours squares directly beihnd the enemy red.
 By subtracting monster.x and y from player.x and y and figuring out which changed and in which direction (+ or -) and rolling for a number of squares and if not blocked to paint those squares.